Radiology-Morrison-lab-UCSF/mr-to-ct-registration/README.md

-# register_legui_fmriprep
+# Register LeGUI fMRI_prep
-registers legui with fmriprep to allow
+Registers results from legui with fmriprep to put things all in one space